webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Shreds-the-Walls-of-the-World.md

 ---
 aliases:
-  - Shreds the Walls of the World
+- "Shreds the Walls of the World"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Movement-Expertise
-title: Shreds the Walls of the World
-collection: Foci
-kind: Compendium
 ---

 ## Shreds the Walls of the World
 Speed plus phasing gives you a unique ability to evade danger and simultaneously inflict damage.